TGovers/Angry_Ayaya_Backup/README.md

 * Bass Guitars
 * And anything else you want to put through it, it's completely up to you!

 Angry Ayaya has full automation and save state capabilities for easy use within your favourite DAW!
-Currently Angry Ayaya only has a Mac DMG installer, but can be used in Windows via the instructions detailed in the Installation Guide section.
+Angry Ayaya features installers for both Windows and Mac systems, as well as access to the JUCE project itself (please refer to license)

 Angry Ayaya was inspired by the internet meme “Ayaya”, click the link to the Youtube video below to **_witness the majesty that is Ayaya_**